How to use

 Labels provide additional context and information for your graph or embedded visualization.
 You can control how labels appear on your graph in Cosmograph.
 If metadata or embedding data is provided with additional columns besides the id column, you can select one of these columns to display as node labels.
 This dropdown can be found in the General > Node Appearance.

 By default, the labels will show the node ids obtained from the source and target columns of the data file or from the id column of the embedded data.
+Long labels display in full on node hover.

 If you're experiencing hardware issues with using Cosmograph, here are some tips to optimize the application's performance: